smartenv-crs4/keycloak-express-middleware/README.md

 - 👤 User info extraction from token
 - 🌍 CORS support and integration with frontend apps (SPA or mobile)
 ---
-## ⚠️ keycloak-express-middleware evolution by Version 4.0.0
+## ⚠️ keycloak-express-middleware evolution starting from Version 4.0.0
 The new version of keycloak-express-middleware introduces a substantial evolution in its architecture.
 It now embraces an object-oriented paradigm, which means each instance of the middleware is self-contained and independent.
 Concretely, you can instantiate the library multiple times within the same application—each time pointing to a different client in Keycloak